DevonDeRaad/eagle.mountain/DNA.handling.protocols/IDT.xGen.low.input.DNA.WGS.library.prep.protocol.for.Historical.DNA.md

    4. 18.375ul Buffer W3 E \* n =
 6. Keep Extension Master mix on ice without reagent W4 until the samples are out of thermocycler adaptase program
 7. Once samples are done in the thermocycler, take them out and place them on ice
-8. Start the thermocycler start the following thermocycler program so it can pre-heat:
+8. Start the following thermocycler program so it can pre-heat:
    1. Hold at 98C
    2. 30 seconds 98C
    3. 15 seconds 63C
    4. 5 minutes 68C
    5. Hold at 4C
    6. Note: lid set to 105C
-9. Add enzyme W4 E to the Extension Master Mix:
+9. Now, add enzyme W4 E to the Extension Master Mix:
    1. 2.1 \* n =
-10. Vortex and spin down the Extension Master Mix and keep on ice
+10. Vortex (gently, or flick mix) and spin down the Extension Master Mix and keep on ice
 11. Add 47ul of Extension Master Mix to each sample and pipette mix 10X and spin down tubes
 12. Place sample tubes in thermocycler and press "skip step" to continue the extension program

 ## Post-Extension Cleanup

 1. **Note this bead clean uses different ratios than the xGen low input DNA kit standard protocol to account for DNA fragments below 200bp**
-2. Warm SPRI beads to room temperature in a drawer/away from light and swirl them gently to resuspend the beads
+2. Warm SPRI beads to room temperature in a drawer (i.e., away from light) and swirl them gently to resuspend the beads
-3. Prepare fresh 80% ethanol each day you do library prep (10mL molecular grade water and 40mL 100% ethanol) and store at room temperature
+3. Prepare fresh 80% ethanol each day you do library prep (e.g., 10mL molecular grade water and 40mL 100% ethanol) and store at room temperature
-4. Take samples out of the thermocycler and place them at room temp on the workbench, the volume inside each tube should be 87ul
+4. Take samples out of the thermocycler and place them at room temp on the workbench (the volume inside each tube should be 87ul at this point)
    1. Leave the lid of the thermocycler open to cool it in preparation for the ligation program
 5. Add 156ul of SPRI beads to each sample (1.8X) and pipette mix at least 10X (this maxes out the tube volume so this will be hard to do, you must pipette slowly and carefully)
 6. Place samples on an orbital mixer shaking at 300rpm for 10 minutes, or if no mixer is available leave at room temperature on the bench for 10 minutes